-PURPOSE: This rule provides for the issuance of permits to persons involved in the production, transporting, and processing of Grade A milk and milk products.
-This rule corresponds with Part II, Section 3 of the Grade A Pasteurized Milk Ordinance with Administrative Procedures-2009 Recommendations of the United States Public Health Service/Food and Drug Administration (PMO).
+PURPOSE: This rule provides for the issuance of permits to persons involved in the production, transporting, and processing of Grade "A" milk and milk products.
+This rule corresponds with Section 3 of the Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision of the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration.